Open-LinaOS-Foundation/LinaOS/Documentation/arm/samsung-s3c24xx/suspend.rst

 --------

   The S3C2410 user manual defines the process of sending the CPU to sleep and how it resumes.
-The default behaviour of the Linux code is to set the GSTATUS3 register to the physical address of the code to resume Linux operation.
+The default behaviour of the LinaOS code is to set the GSTATUS3 register to the physical address of the code to resume LinaOS operation.

   GSTATUS4 is currently left alone by the sleep code, and is free to use for any other purposes (for example, the EB2410ITX uses this to